 Contact for Information

 Research Biologist – Aquaculture Team Leader

-Some of the fish species included in our research at the CVM/OR Aquaculture Facility.
+Representative fish species included in research at the CVM/OR Aquaculture Facility.
 A. Atlantic salmon, Salmo salar; B. Channel catfish, Ictalurus punctatus; C. Hybrid tilapia, Oreochromis nilotica x O. aureus; D. Yellow perch, Perca flavescens; E. Largemouth bass, Micropterus salmoides; F. Rainbow trout, Oncorhynchus mykiss; G. Hybrid striped bass, Morone chrysops x M. saxatilis; H. Goldfish, Carassius auratus.
-Most of these species are currently raised or maintained in the US for food; goldfish are raised as aquarium fish.
+These species represent some of the species currently raised by the US Aquaculture industry.

-There are five main research rooms totaling approximately 5,200 sq. ft., as well as storage, mechanical/filtration, and support rooms.
+There are five main rooms in the CVM/OR Aquaculture Research Facility totaling approximately 5,200 sq. ft., as well as storage, mechanical/filtration, and support rooms.
 Incoming water from either a well or municipal supply goes into the primary filtration system and is stored in a 25,000 gal. water storage tank.
 Temperature is controlled by separate heat exchangers and chillers, which provide hot and cold running water to recirculating and flow-through aquaculture systems.
 Wastewater is sent to either two 20,000 gal. water holding tanks or two 10,000 gal. closed-system wastewater holding tanks.

-Some of the holding systems used for research at the CVM/OR Aquaculture Facility.
-A. flow through tanks, B. recirculating tank, C. dual recirculating tanks, D. flow through tanks - isolation room, E. living stream system.
+Representative holding systems at the CVM/OR Aquaculture Facility.
+A. flow through tanks, B. recirculating tank, C. dual recirculating tanks, D. Living Stream system, E. flow through tanks - isolation room.